Chapter 3:

 Huh, we were actually making good time.
 I’m not a fan of arriving early, but it sure beats being late.

 As we walked back up into the blinding sunlight, I could finally see the center of the capital.
 Centuries-old buildings cobbled together with stucco, brick, terracotta, and who-knows- what-else populated the skyline.
 Vendors lined the sidewalks selling various foods and goods.
-Statues of important historical figures littered the streets.
+Statues of important historical figures filled the streets.
 Nika pointed out the monuments to me with great enthusiasm, but there was only one historical object that captured my interest.
-Far away on the corner of one of the streets was a payphone.
-I didn’t even know they still maintained those.
-I had planned on calling back home when I landed, but my plan screwed me over.
+It was a payphone, at the far end of a nearby street.
+I was surprised to find such an old-school piece of technology in working order, but considering how old the train station was, that actually made some sense.
+I had planned on calling back home when I landed, but my cell phone plan screwed me over when it refused to even work.
 I had some bills on me, but no change.
 I turned back to Nika.
 She was still rambling.

-“—and that’s Belisarius, the greatest military commander in Mikla—”
+“—and that’s a statue of Belisarius, the greatest military commander in Mikla—”

 “No, I…I’m fine.”
 I’d have believed her if I didn’t see the restrained expression on her face.
-Her lips were pursed, and there was even a bit of drool sliding down her mouth.
+She pursed her lips, and there was even a bit of drool sliding down her mouth.

 “You sure?”